NLnetLabs/routinator/source/installation.rst

    .. tab:: Deb Packages

-       Assuming you have a machine running a recent Debian or Ubuntu distribution on an amd64/x86_64 architecture, you can install Routinator from our `software package repository <https://packages.nlnetlabs.nl>`_.
+       Assuming you have a machine with an amd64/x86_64 architecture running a recent Debian or Ubuntu distribution, you can install Routinator from our `software package repository <https://packages.nlnetlabs.nl>`_.
        To use this repository, add the line below that corresponds to your operating system to your :file:`/etc/apt/sources.list` or